Tirthzz/DSA-Bootcamp-Java/README.md

 # DSA-Bootcamp-Java

-This repository consistes of all the code required for learning and implementing DSA in Java
+This repository consists of all the code required for learning and implementing DSA in Java